dmarab2/bot-request-site/README.md

 # bot-request-site
 This is a request site for chatbot creators and users to view and create requests for chatbots.
+The site will make use of a booru style tagging system to make it easy to find requests that one is interested in.
 This application is made up of two distinct parts: a frontend written in React using Typescript, and a backend written written in Go.
 The backend is written mainly using the standard net/http library and is connected to a Postgres database via usage of sqlc.
 The goose package is also used for schema building.
 The frontend is written in Next.js using Typescript.